ghaschel/vscode-angular-html/README.md

 ## Disclaimer

-> The development of this plugin serves as a way for me to learn Regex, so it's probably not 100% correct.
+> The development of this plugin serves as a way for me to train Regex, so may not be 100% correct.
 Feel free to submit a pull request if needed.

 > Based in the original work of [dunstontc](https://github.com/dunstontc/vscode-angular-syntax)